Time to read: 10 min

 The International Protection (IP) Marking System

 The International Protection (IP) marking system is the generally accepted method for evaluating electronics housings that’s also called the Ingress Protection marking system.
-It gives concrete meaning to the term “waterproof,” by giving real tests that must be passed at different levels.
-The system has two unrelated numbers following the IP: The first number indicates the level of dustproof-ness, while the second indicates how waterproof an enclosure is.
+It gives concrete meaning to the term waterproof by using standardized tests that must be passed to achieve different levels of waterproofness.
+The system has two unrelated numbers following the IP: The first number indicates the level of dustproofness, while the second indicates waterproofness.

 For most applications, the lowest rating considered “water resistant” is IPx4.
 This describes many older watches and means that the interior parts will keep working after a splash of water, but any more water will be an issue.

-Designing Seals That Actually Seal
+Designing Functional Seals

 Though there are nearly an infinite number of different types of seals, three of the most common are face gaskets, static o-ring seals, and dynamic o-ring seals.
-I’ll cover each of these briefly, but if you want to really dig into the depths of o-ring design, the Parker O-ring Handbook is one of the best—and most boring!—reads on the subject.
+I’ll cover each briefly, but if you want to really dig into the depths of o-ring design, the Parker O-ring Handbook is one of the best (and most boring!) resources on the subject.

 Static O-ring Seals

-The first step: look at the I.D. of the seal, or calculate the I.P., if your shape isn’t round.
-In the case of the GoPro case, this would be the sum of the four straight sides, plus the length of the four chords from the corner radii.
+The first step is to look at the ID of the seal, or calculate the IP if your shape isn’t round.
+For the GoPro case, this would be the sum of the four straight sides, plus the length of the four chords from the corner radii.
 Add these together, and you have your magic number.
 Just remember you’re looking for the internal perimeter, the inside of the groove, and you may end up calculating it a few times with different cross-section diameters.

 Dynamic O-ring Seal